bitovi/academy/src/react/10-context-hooks.md

 ## The Prop Drilling Problem

-A single component can take as many props as you want to give it, but just like arguments in functions, it's a good idea to limit this number, as more props makes for a more confusing and harder to test component.
-[This discussion here](https://stackoverflow.com/questions/37695557/react-are-there-respectable-limits-to-number-of-props-on-react-components), perfectly summarizes why it's a bad idea and considered a ["code smell"](https://martinfowler.com/bliki/CodeSmell.html).
+A single component can take as many props as you want to give it, but just like arguments in functions, it’s a good idea to limit this number, as more props makes for a more confusing and harder to test component.
+[This discussion here](https://stackoverflow.com/questions/37695557/react-are-there-respectable-limits-to-number-of-props-on-react-components), perfectly summarizes why it’s a bad idea and considered a ["code smell"](https://martinfowler.com/bliki/CodeSmell.html).

 However, this can be difficult to do when you have a lot of data to pass through your component tree.
 Consider the following hierarchy with a few "drilled props".
 Lets imagine that the `Theme`, `Domain` and `RootUrl` are decided within the `App` component, but are **only** needed within the `ButtonText` component.
 That is to say, `Dashboard` and `Button` have no business related to any of those props.